-Read more about our specific commitments in areas such as hunger, supplier partnerships, health and wellness, and reporting on our efforts in the 2013 Corporate Responsibility Report.
+Read more about our specific commitments in areas such as hunger, supplier partnerships, environmental initiatives, health and wellness, and reporting on our efforts in the 2013 Corporate Responsibility Report.

 Since the founding of Hormel Foods in 1891, strong ethics have been key to the way we operate, shaping our daily business decisions.
 While we aim to grow financially each year, we also acknowledge our duty to operate in an ethical manner each day.
 Throughout the years, we’ve accomplished strong financial performance.
 Although this brings our company great pride, we are equally as proud of the ethical behavior our employees demonstrate on a daily basis.
 We help accomplish this through ongoing training and cultivation of an ethically sound culture throughout our lines of business.

 Ethics and Conduct

 At Hormel Foods, our top priority is maintaining the highest ethical standards throughout all levels and locations of the company.
-We are committed to providing all employees with the framework to apply the highest ethical standards to all decisions and actions within the company.
+We are committed to providing all employees the framework to apply the highest ethical standards to all decisions and actions within the company.

 Code of Ethical Business Conduct

 In an effort to create a business environment where ethics is of utmost importance, we train all U.S.- based employees on our Code of Ethical Business Conduct.
 We provide the policy and third-party compliance reporting process for all employees globally.
 Our Code of Ethical Business Conduct serves as a guide for our employees, officers and directors in making business decisions.
-The code covers many of the topics discussed in this report, including fair employment practices, harassment, safety, diversity, environmental responsibility and product integrity.
+The code covers many of the topics discussed in our corporate responsibility report, including fair employment practices, harassment, safety, diversity, environmental responsibility and product integrity.
 Additionally, our code of conduct outlines our policies on conflicts of interest, gifts, illegal payments, illegal political contributions and disciplinary action.

 All company policies at Hormel Foods follow local and national laws in the United States and other locations in which we operate.